Staff Working Paper No. 966

 By Evangelos Benos, Gerardo Ferrara and Angelo Ranaldo

 Using supervisory data from UK central counterparties (CCPs), our paper uncovers persistent collateral cycles in which cash goes back and forth from financial markets to CCPs.
-In the onward phase of the cycle, clearing members provide cash to CCPs to meet margin requirements.
-This pattern is procyclical as the pledged collateral increases with market volatility and places upward pressure on repurchase agreement (repo) rates.
-In the backward phase, CCPs return the cash to the financial markets via reverse repos and bond purchases, in compliance with regulation that requires CCPs to invest their cash holdings in safe assets.
-The cash given back by CCPs generates downward pressure on repo rates in a countercyclical manner.
+In the onward phase of the cycles, clearing members utilise repurchase agreements (repos) to provide cash to CCPs so as to meet their margin requirements.
+This pattern is procyclical, intensifying with market volatility and driving up repo rates.
+In the backward phase, CCPs comply with regulations by safely investing their cash holdings primarily in reverse repos, followed by safe bonds and, to a lesser extent, central bank deposits.
+The return of cash by CCPs, back to financial markets via reverse repos and bond purchases, exerts downward pressure on repo rates.
+Overall, our findings demonstrate that CCPs have become important non‑bank entities, impacting funding markets, with significant implications for financial stability and policymaking.